Best Bow Releases Tested And Reviewed

 Adjustment settings

-Another crucial factor when it comes to bow releases is adjustability.
+Another crucial factor when it comes to releases is adjustability.
 It can be quite difficult to tailor the release to your comfort if the adjustment settings are limited.
 Make sure that you go for releases that allow you to adjust the size, angle, and trigger sensitivity.

 Also, most releases can be used for a right or left handed bow.